Bronchiectasis in adults | Pūkahukahu hauā

 There are a number of things you can do to help relieve the symptoms of bronchiectasis and stop the condition getting worse.

-• Keep yourself well hydrated – drinking plenty of fluid, especially water, helps prevent mucus from becoming thick and sticky.
+• Keep yourself well hydrated: Drinking plenty of fluid, especially water, helps prevent mucus from becoming thick and sticky.
 Keeping mucus moist and slippery makes it easier to cough up.

 Bronchiectasis action plan

 A bronchiectasis action plan has information on how to recognise and handle worsening symptoms, and when, how and who to contact in an emergency.
 Some people need antibiotics on hand at home for prompt treatment of flare-ups.
-Bronchiectasis action plans include the following:

 Support

-Asthma NZ provides education, training and support to anyone with bronchiectasis and their families/whānau.
-Read more(external link)(external link)
+Asthma New Zealand(external link) provides education, training and support to anyone with bronchiectasis and their whānau.

 Stories about people living with bronchiectasis.